MichalisPanayides/Talks/PGR - My Thesis/Story.md

 - Cardiff University, THIS
 - Supervisors
 - Any questions, feel free to interrupt me
-- Structure: Game theory + Ambulance Application (together)
+- Structure: Game theory + Play a game + Ambulance Application
+- Not sure how long this will take

 # GAME THEORY
 ## Game theory intro